Skip to content

 Is red light therapy safe for regular use?

 Yes.
 Clinics follow established protocols.
-Most clients tolerate it well.
+Most clients tolerate it very well.

 How long does a session take?